Buy vs Rent · 2026

 Verdict

-Renting is the smarter financial move for most residents in 2026.
+Buying makes financial sense for most buyers in 2026.

 Break-even